 XORTX Announces Submission of Orphan Drug Designation Request for XRx-008 Program to Treat Autosomal Dominant Kidney Disease

 About XORTX Therapeutics Inc.

-The CSE has neither approved nor disapproved the contents of this news release.
+Neither the TSX Venture Exchange nor Nasdaq has approved or disapproved the contents of this news release.
 No stock exchange, securities commission or other regulatory authority has approved or disapproved the information contained herein.